tstriker/apx/README.md

 Game description and goal
 ==========================

-APX is a [QIX](http://en.wikipedia.org/wiki/Qix) clone with minor differences from the original in gameplay.
+APX is a [QIX](http://en.wikipedia.org/wiki/Qix) clone with minor differences in gameplay from the original.

-Use arrow keys to move around the perimeter of square, use <Space> and <Shift> to "cut" the area.
-Connect back to perimeter to "claim" the area.
+Use arrow keys to move around the perimeter of square, hold down Space or Shift
+to cut into the area.
+Connect back to perimeter to claim the area.

 Your objective is to claim 75% or more to proceed to the next level